jameshendersonmills/hugo-pet-shop-ld/readme.md

 - `main.go`: The main application file that initializes the LaunchDarkly client, sets up feature flag listeners, and defines HTTP handlers.
 - `Hugo-V3/main_go_hugo.go`: A variant of the main application file that provides a new context for LaunchDarkly, attributes & includes additional functionality for displaying Golden Retriever jokes when the `v3-feature` flag is enabled.
 It moves the joke section above the footer and centers it on the page.
 The joke section includes a button that, when clicked, displays a new joke from a predefined list.
 This file demonstrates how to dynamically update content based on feature flags and user interactions (Aligned to Metrics and Experimentation)
-- `utils/kill_v3.go`:Contains utility functions, including the kill switch functionality (waiting on Enterprise licence to complete the test)
+- `utils/kill_v3.go`:Contains utility functions, including the kill switch functionality
 - `FeatureFlags`: A struct that holds the state of feature flags with concurrent access control.
 - `sseClients`: A struct that manages the set of SSE clients.